 An appeal to the ITAT should be in Form No. 36, filed in triplicate.
 The appeal submission should be in the form of a paper book consisting of:

 The paper book should be in order and with due indexing.
 A person filing an appeal should submit the paper book at least a week in advance before the scheduled hearing and also furnish a copy to the respondent.
 The ITAT may condone the delay in filing a paper book depending on the facts and circumstances of a case.

 A person filing an appeal with the ITAT should pay the following appeal filing fee.
 The fee is dependent on the income assessed by the Assessing Officer.
 The income does not include the effect of the order passed by the CIT(A).

+In case the appeal relates to any other matter, the filing fee is Rs 500.
+And, in the case of an application for stay of demand, the appeal filing fee is Rs 500.
 The ITAT fixes and notifies both the parties about the date and place for the hearing of the appeal.
 The respondent also receives a copy of the memorandum to the appeal along with the notice.
 The respondent may receive a notice of appeal before the memorandum.

 The time allowed to file an appeal is 60 days from the date of communication of the order, which is the subject matter of the appeal.

 The respondent to an appeal should file a memorandum of cross-objections with the ITAT within 30 days of receiving notice from the ITAT.
 The form prescribed for filing cross-objections in Form No. 36A.
 There is no fee to file the cross-objections.
 The ITAT may accept a delayed submission of Form No. 36A depending on the facts and circumstances of the appeal.